jzimmek/snix/README.md

 About
 ====

-Snix is JavaScript library that helps you to create ambitious web applications.
+Snix is a JavaScript library that helps you to create ambitious web applications.
 It is built around the "Reactive programming" paradigm and is heavily influenced by frameworks like Backbone, Knockout and Ember.

 Features
 ====